zalando/postgres-operator/docs/user.md

     # function
     schema: "pooler"

-    # user, which operator will create for connection pool
+    # user, which operator will create for connection pooler
     user: "pooler"

     # resources for each instance